michaelryap/framer-tutorial/README.md

 `example = Framer.Importer.load “imported/example”`

 In the real world, objects have properties.
-For example, take a red balloon.
-The balloon is the object; color is one of its properties; color is set to red.
+For example, imagine a red balloon.
+A balloon is an object; color is one of its many properties; this balloon’s color property is red.
 In Javascript, we can access an object's properties using dot notation.

 ````
 # Access the the balloon's color and set it to blue